ernraff/kubernetes_todo/README.md

 # containerized flask application
-  Given files for a To-Do flask application, I containerized the application using Docker.
-Application was then deployed on Minikube, and finally using AWS Elastic Kubernetes Service.
+Deploy a web application on Kubernetes using Docker containers.
+Containerize the application using Docker, create a persistence volume, and push the image to Docker Hub.
+Deploy the container on a local Kubernetes cluster using Minikube and then deploy it on AWS EKS.
+Explore various Kubernetes features such as a replication controller, health monitoring, and rolling updates.